TristarK11/my-resume/README.md

 - **Form validation**: Checks that all fields are filled in properly.
 - **Interactive navigation bar**: Smooth scroll effect and mobile toggle menu.

+  ## Here is the link to my resume that is deployed " https://tristark11.github.io/my-resume/ "